 Pass-through pricing (also known as Interchange-plus pricing) means that the interchange fees are passed to the business at cost without markup.
 It’s more transparent than bundled pricing and allows for interchange rate optimization.
 With pass-through pricing, the interchange rate fluctuates based on the security of the transaction.
 Bundled pricing does not fluctuate, which means that you could be paying a higher rate on certain transactions than someone who utilizes pass-through pricing.

 Pass-through pricing is appealing because of its transparent structure, however, there is one pitfall to be aware of and it’s all in the details.
 Some pass-through pricing offers low markup rates but has junk fees added on each month.
 A low markup rate with a high amount of junk fees will have an influence on your business’ effective processing rate (or total cost of acceptance), which is a culmination of all rates and fees.
 A low markup rate with a highly effective processing rate is a huge red flag.
 Additional ‘junk’ fees are just as important to consider as the rate itself — they can add up quickly and have a large impact on the effective processing rate.

 A very simple way to check your effective processing rate is to take a monthly statement and apply the following formula:

 Total Fees / Total Volume = Effective Processing Rate

 Knowing the basics of your pricing structure and processing fee breakdown empowers you to make better processing decisions by asking different questions.
 Can my pricing model be adjusted to interchange-plus?
 What types of additional fees can I expect to see?
 What impact will those fees have on my effective processing rate?

-Seek understanding in how you’re being charged and why you’re being charged a certain way, you may find that there are still savings to be had with your processing fees by simply posing the question.
+Seek understanding of how you’re being charged and why you’re being charged a certain way, you may find that there are still savings to be had with your processing fees by simply posing the question.